-We recommend that you review the About the Journal page for the journal's policies, as well as the Author Guidelines.
+Potential authors should review the About the Journal page for the journal's policies, as well as the Author Guidelines.
 Authors need to register with the journal before submitting or, if already registered, can log in and begin the submission process.
 Journal of Geophysics is one of a handful of scholarly journals that publish original scientific works under CC BY-NC-ND 4.0 - the only Creative Commons license affording absolute worldwide protection of authors' intellectual property.

 Journal of Geophysics is published under the scholar-publishers model, meaning authors do not surrender their copyright to us.
-Instead, and unlike corporate publishers like Elsevier or Springer Nature which resell the copyright to third-parties for up to $80,000 (per paper, per transaction!), the Journal of Geophysics authors share the copyright equally with this journal.
+Instead, and unlike corporate publishers like Elsevier or Springer Nature that resell copyright to third-parties for up to $80,000 (per paper, per transaction!), the Journal of Geophysics authors share the copyright equally with this journal.

 The scholar-publishers model thus enables profit sharing with authors as well as all the involved in the academic publishing process: scientific editors, technical editors, external referees, staff.
-The only obstacle to scientists getting paid for their work (as artists, engineers, entrepreneurs, inventors, lawyers, and all other professionals, really) has been the existence of so-called academic publishers - private profiteers who basically enslaved smartest people on this planet for personal gain. (more...)
+The only obstacle to scientists getting paid for their work (as artists, engineers, entrepreneurs, inventors, lawyers, and all other professionals, really) has been the existence of so-called academic publishers - private profiteers who enslaved some of the smartest people on this planet for personal gain. (more...)

 This journal uses ARK Public Identifier (a tenable successor to DOI) developed by the University of California, with over 100 million installations.
-As with the DOI, the ARK identifier too is fully integrable with most of the academic profiling systems, including ORCID.
+As with the DOI, the ARK identifier is also fully integrable with most of the academic profiling systems, including ORCID.